learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 plt.ylabel("y", fontsize=14);
 ```

-In our cost function below, you can see the sequential values of $b$ and the related RSS values (given a constant value $m$).
+In our cost function below, you can see the sequential values of $m$ and the related RSS values (given a constant value $b$).

 ```python